General Dentistry in Modesto, CA

 It is crucial for you and your loved ones to visit your general dentist on a regular basis.
 When you visit your dentist for routine examinations and cleanings, our dental team can catch early signs of decay or even prevent decay from ever occurring.
 When small oral health issues like tooth decay go too long without being treated, they can become more serious problems like gum disease.
 You can protect your health and the health of your family by visiting your family dentist regularly.

-Bonding is an affordable cosmetic solution that can be successfully used to treat relatively minor cosmetic imperfections, including cracks, chips, gaps, and misaligned or misshaped teeth.
+Bonding is a cosmetic solution that can be successfully used to treat relatively minor cosmetic imperfections, including cracks, chips, gaps, and misaligned or misshaped teeth.

 The material used is called composite resin, which is also used to build tooth-colored fillings.
 Our doctors will select the closest match to your natural smile’s color and then apply the composite resin, carefully sculpting it into place to create the most pleasing and seamless appearance.
 Once securely in place, the addition will look and function just like natural enamel!
 Better yet, it can last for quite some time with the right levels of personal and professional maintenance.